Code-Institute-Submissions/flx-tool/README.md

 * Thanks to [Zim's response on StackOverflow](https://stackoverflow.com/a/54574324) I was able to center my logo on mobile devices without affecting desktop users.
 * Thanks to [Necrone's reponse on StackOverflow](https://stackoverflow.com/a/33091315) for the blur effect code.
 * Thanks to [Marco Trulla on codepen.io](https://codepen.io/Ragnarokkr/pen/KAejm) for a box-shadow vignette effect.
+* Thanks to [Arseniy-II on StackOverflow](https://stackoverflow.com/a/56895999) for their smooth scroll solution.
 # 14: Repositiory Support